Conducting a family arbitration

 The arbitrator should conduct the hearing in accordance with an agreement set out with the parties beforehand, or failing that, decide what procedure he or she will use to have evidence and arguments presented to him or her.
 The arbitrator should keep notes of the arguments and evidence, in order to assist when writing the decision and the reasons for it.

 Arbitrators must be familiar with the Arbitration Act, 1991 , which sets out the legal framework for arbitrations.
 In addition, the Family Law Act contains some essential rules about family arbitrations.

-The Child and Family Services Act (section 72) requires that an arbitrator (as well as other professionals) report any signs that a child has been abused or needs protection to the appropriate child welfare agency or to the police.
+The Child, Youth and Family Services Act, 2017 (section 125) requires that an arbitrator (as well as other professionals) report any signs that a child has been abused or needs protection to the appropriate child welfare agency or to the police.